Skip to content

 Instantiating a Value Object

-To create a new instance of your Value Object, call the ::from() method:
+To create a new instance of your Value Object, call the ::from() method.
+You can use an array, a Collection, named arguments, or positional arguments.

 php